bohwaz/betacreator/README.md

 The documentation for DepsWriter is at https://developers.google.com/closure/library/docs/depswriter

-`goog.dom.query()` has been removed.
+`goog.dom.query()` has been removed from Google Closure Libray.
 The recommended replacement is to use [`document.querySelector()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) instead.
 However, `demo.html` will load fine by simply removing this dependency.
 I've updated ColorPicker.js to remove it.
 The color picker will not open and instead will throw an error.
 To be fixed...